Frannycesca/RPI_Comma_Webpage/README.md

 </ul>

 <h2> State of the Project </h2>
-<h3> 8/31/15 - Mark McGivern</h3>
+<h3> 9/3//15 - Mark McGivern</h3>
-Layout of all pages and text of all pages is ready to ship.
+Site is essentially ready to share with the world.
+Seeking hosting through union.
+Content updates for each meeting/features are all we need now but we have a list of wants.
 <h3> What do we need? </h3>
 <ul>
 <li>Work for Featured Works page</li>